Peyush3/Depression-Detection-Using-EEG/README.md

 # Depression-Detection-Using-EEG

-We have used the dataset from the following link:
+Dataset used for the project is obtained from the following link:

 https://figshare.com/articles/dataset/EEG_Data_New/4244171